 Caption: Mdm Sumam (right) with TOUCH’s occupational therapist Ms Brenda Yap.

 Loving the outdoors, Sumam would always take part in activities organised by other social service agencies.
-One day, THC staff, Mdm Tracy Lee, knocked on her door and invited her to drop by the newly opened [email protected] 433 located near her block.
+One day, TOUCH staff, Mdm Tracy Lee, knocked on her door and invited her to drop by the newly opened [email protected] 433 located near her block.

 Drawing closer to residents